What Is a Split-Level House?

 The Simple Definition of a Split-Level House

-Simply put, a split-level house is one with staggered levels.
+Simply put, a split-level house is one with staggered levels and an entryway or front door that opens in the center of the two levels.

 Typically, this means that, upon entering through the front door, you’ll be greeted by a staircase that goes up to the bedroom level and another that will take you to the basement area.